szweibel/workshops/newest_python.md

 # Chapter 3: Variables and Strings
 It is not very useful if our data disappears right after we calculate or define it.
 We need a way to store and label information so we can refer to it and use it later.
 In programming, we use **variables**.

 A variable is just a name that refers to a value.
-Think of it like a labeled box.
-You can put something in the box and then, whenever you need what is inside, you can just refer to the box by its label.
+Think of it like a labeled box or a sticky note you put on a piece of data.
+You can put something in the box (the value) and then, whenever you need what is inside, you can just refer to the box by its label (the variable name).
 The name of the variable is for you, the human, to remember what it's for; the value is what the computer will use in its calculations.
+As a researcher, you should choose your variable names with the same care you would choose the headings in a paper.
+A variable named `x` is meaningless, but a variable named `average_publication_year` is self-documenting.

 You create a variable using a single equals sign `=`, which is known as the **assignment operator**.
 You put the name of the variable on the left and the value you want to store on the right.